Image

 Why Do I Need a HIPAA Compliance Program?

 Seal of the United States Department of Health and Human Services.svgThe Office for Civil Rights (OCR) of the Department of Health and Human Services (HHS) believes a comprehensive Health Insurance Portability and Accountability Act (HIPAA) program provides a baseline for protecting patient privacy and improves the efficiency and effectiveness of the health care system.
-While HIPAA has made many twists and turns to adapt to advancing technologies, it is vital to know the history and how this became a mandated program for health care providers.
+While HIPAA has made many twists and turns to adapt to advancing technologies, it is vital to know what is expected of a practice in order for them to be HIPAA compliant.

+Although we may wish it would go away, HIPAA rules and regulations are here to stay.
 With the advancement in technology, necessary standards were needed to address the increased risk of potential breaches of protected health information.
 Therefore, in 2013 the final Omnibus HIPAA Rule was established.
 The Omnibus Rule encompassed many provisions of the Health Information Technology for Economic and Clinical Health (HITECH) Act.
 Omnibus was created as part of the American Recovery and Reinvestment Act of 2009, and the goal was to strengthen the privacy and security protections for health information, which was initially established with HIPAA in 1996.
+As recent as 2023, revised rules and regulations are in play and will once again impact providers and their HIPAA policies and procedures.

 • Average of 6% of the cases no violation was noted